FePhyFoFum/phyx/README.md

         sudo make install
         ln -s autoconf-2.69 /usr/local/autoconf

 3. Install cmake and install Armadillo.
 Get cmake from https://cmake.org/download/.
 I got https://cmake.org/files/v3.6/cmake-3.6.2-Darwin-x86_64.tar.gz.
-Get armadillo from http://arma.sourceforge.net/download.html, get the stable one.
+Get armadillo from the `deps` directory or http://arma.sourceforge.net/download.html, get the stable one.
 Untar it.
 Double click the Cmake.app.
 Click "Browse source..." and choose the armadillo folder that was created after untaring.
 Click "Browse build..." and choose the same folder as browse source.
 Click "Configure" and then click "Generate".
 Go to the terminal and browse to that armadillo folder and type:

         make
         sudo make install

 4. Install nlopt.
-Go to http://ab-initio.mit.edu/wiki/index.php/NLopt#Download_and_installation and download the latest (probably nlopt-2.4.2.tar.gz).
+Get armadillo from the `deps` directory or go to http://ab-initio.mit.edu/wiki/index.php/NLopt#Download_and_installation and download the latest (probably nlopt-2.4.2.tar.gz).
 Untar and browse in the terminal to that directory:

         ./configure --with-cxx --without-octave --without-matlab
         make